BCCN-Prog/webscraping_2015/README.txt

+The webscraping program scrapes the four providers of weather forecasts, accuweather, openweathermap, weather.com and weatherunderground for for their forecasts for essentially all cities / weather stations in Germany.
+For every provider, the forecast that lasts the longest into the future is selected.
+The forecasts are stored in text-form (either json or xml).
+It is optional to parse the forecasts into python-pandas data format.

 If you want to start the webscraping you should first start your Command Window and go to this directory.
 From here you can use the following command (note that you need to have Python 3 installed):